 Dr. Who, the Eleventh Doctor to be precise, once responded to a question about his tasseled red felt hat by saying, “It’s a fez.
 I wear a fez now.
 Fezzes are cool.”
 That particular fez was immediately vaporized, but other versions of the same headgear have appeared throughout the series.
 It’s doubtful that fezzes will ever experience the same hipster resurgence as fedoras, but the Phoenix restaurant named Fez has endured for a decade now and seems to have grown in popularity since its relocation from Midtown to a new site at the north end of Downtown.

 Fez’ new home is in the ground floor of the Roosevelt Square apartment building, just across the street from the Roosevelt / Central light rail station.
 The space, formerly home to Portland’s, has been enlivened with more color and natural light.
 The patio has been expanded to wrap around the restaurant, addressing both Central Avenue and Portland Street, and accounting for half the total seating.
-Along Portland Street, there are some newly-added bike racks, and for those who want to rent a ride, a Grid Bike Share station is across the street on the light rail platform.
+Bike racks are found along Portland Street right outside the restaurant’s front entrance.

 In the transplant from Midtown to Downtown, Fez clearly upgraded its space but didn’t fundamentally alter its menu and service.
 Sure, there are a few new items, but for the most part, the restaurant didn’t tinker too much with a formula that has worked for a decade.
 Despite the similarly of the restaurant’s name to that of Morocco’s second largest city (Fes), this is not a place for couscous and lamb tagine.
 Instead, the approach here continues to be a hybrid of a light Mediterranean or North African touch and hearty all-American comfort food.